ptagseth/kanoa-docs/docs/KPIMatrix/kpim-view-matrix.md

 ### Matrix view

-In the KPI Matrix view - you will be able to see the data from the selected Tags.
+In the KPI Matrix view - you will be able to see the matrix as configured with the data from the selected Tags.
 There are options for data intervals, how to group the data, and for how the data will be presented.

 ![kpi-matrix](/img/kpi-matrix/ViewMatrix.png)

 **Normal Use Case:**
-    1. Select the Matrix
+    1. Select a Matrix
     2. Set the time period for data
-    3. Set data interval (default 1 hr)
+    3. Set data aggregation interval (default 1 hr)
     4. Check choices for Ignore Zeros and Show Summary
     5. Set Row vs Column view
     6. Click Get Data - bring in data
-    7. Select Data tag to inspect further
+    7. Select Data tag(s) to inspect further
-    8. Click Trend View
+    8. Click Trend Views

 ![kpi-matrix](/img/kpi-matrix/MatrixButtons.png)